lsst-tstn/tstn-012/index.rst

    M1 valve in the ATPneumatics, slew the telescope to the park position (:math:`\mathrm{elevation} = 86^\circ`), and restart the process.

-As mentioned above, the support system contain 3 hard points and 21 actuators, all have the same contact area with the mirror.
-One of the hard points (the load cell) contain a "digital scale" that measures the load (how much weight) it is supporting.
+As mentioned above, the support system contains 3 hard points and 21 actuators, all have the same contact area with the mirror.
+The total mirror weight is :math:`800lb` (:math:`\sim 362.9kg`).
+Nevertheless, as it is possible to note furthermore, we developed a procedure that does not require knowing the total weight of the mirror, using the load cell to measure the supporting weight.

 In principle, to minimize distortion in the mirror shape we must make sure the load is evenly distributed between all the 24 actuators.
 The first step in